Dominican Republic: 20th century (1900–1930)

 U.S. Marines landed on May 16, 1916, and seized the capital and other ports, while General Arias fell back to his inland Santiago stronghold.
-A significant weaponry disparity led to Arias's defeat as his forces tried to block the Marines' advance on Santiago with trenches and black-powder rifles.
-The clashes with the U.S. Marines marked the first time the Dominicans had ever encountered a machine gun.
+Fort San Felipe in Puerto Plata was captured on June 1 after a battle against Dominicans.
+A significant weaponry disparity led to Arias's defeat as his forces tried to block the Marines' advance on Santiago with trenches and old black-powder rifles.
+The clashes marked the first time Dominicans had ever encountered a machine gun.
 A peace delegation from Santiago surrendered the city on July 5, coinciding with General Arias' surrender to the Dominican governor.
 The military government established by the U.S. under the Navy and Marine Corps on November 29, led by Vice Admiral Harry Shepard Knapp, was widely repudiated by the Dominicans, but organized resistance ceased.
+Rear Admiral Thomas Snowden relieved Rear Admiral Knapp as military governor of the Dominican Republic on February 25, 1919.

 The occupation regime kept most Dominican laws and institutions and largely pacified the general population.
 The occupying government also revived the Dominican economy, reduced the nation's debt, built a road network that at last interconnected all regions of the country, and created a professional National Guard to replace the warring partisan units.
 Additionally, with grass-roots support from local communities and assistance from both Dominican and US officials, the Dominican education system expanded significantly during US occupation.
 Between 1918 and 1920, more than three hundred schools were established nationwide.
 The system of forced labour used by the Marines in Haiti was largely absent in the Dominican Republic.

 The U.S. government's rule ended in October 1922, and elections were held in March 1924.
 The victor was former president (1902–03) Horacio Vásquez.
 He was inaugurated on July 13, 1924, and the last U.S. forces left in September.
 In 1930, General Rafael Trujillo, who was trained by the U.S. Marines during the occupation, seized power following a military revolt against the government of Vásquez.

 Trujillo consolidated his power after Hurricane San Zenón devastated Santo Domingo in September 1930, killing 8,000 people.
 A few of the former caudillos initially opposed the new dictator.
 General Cipriano Bencosme led an uprising but was defeated and killed in November 1930 during a confrontation with the army near Puerto Plata.
 General Desiderio Arias was also unsuccessful, dying in combat near Mao in June of the following year.